su2code/su2code.github.io/_vandv/SANDIA_jet.md

 The length of the domain in streamwise direction is 80D. the width is 20D.
 Additionally, an inlet section with a length of 30D is included upstream of the jet exit, in order to achieve fully-developed turbulent pipe flow.

-If you would like to run the bump-in-channel problem for yourself, you can use the files available in the [SU2 V&V repository](https://github.com/su2code/VandV/tree/master/rans/SANDIA_jet).
+If you would like to run the problem for yourself, you can use the files available in the [SU2 V&V repository](https://github.com/su2code/VandV/tree/master/rans/SANDIA_jet).
 The configuration file, as well as the grids in GEO format, are provided.

 ## Results